BjornL1/to_the_list_gd2/README.md

 ![header](docs/readme_images/signout.png)

-- Django allauth was installed and used to create the Sign up, Log in and Log out functionality.
+- Django allauth was installed and used to create the Sign up, Login and Log out functionality.

 ### List management
 All lists include the following information: Name, Number of Items (quantity), Status of Items (Done or Not Done), and Public/Private or External status, along with an edit/clone button.
 Their presentation and options depend on whether the user owns the list or not.
 All lists owned by the logged-in user will be displayed first under the heading 'My Lists,' while public lists owned by other users are displayed under 'Other Lists'."